 1. Open an order and scroll to the Returns panel, then click Create return label.

-Don't worry–if these need to change later or if you are just creating a return label to include in the box when you ship, you can leave this option unchecked and create an RMA separately later on.
+Don't worry—actual returning inventory details can be changed later.
+If you are just creating a return label to include in the box when you ship, you can leave this option unchecked and create an RMA separately later on.

 Create returns without a label and receiving returned stock